VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Evaluation Studies

 The epilepsy dataset\footnote{Collected from the aeon Python package \url{https://web.archive.org/web/20221012032341/http://timeseriesclassification.com/description.php?Dataset=Epilepsy}} \parencite{villar2016generalized} is comprised of 275 time series of 206 time points taken from a tri-axial accelerometer recording four distinct actions of six subjects, sampling at 16Hz - resulting in three features.
 The four actions correspond to a four class problem.
 The subjects are either walking, running, sawing, or imitating a seizure.
 The original data was preprocessed to ensure all time series would be of equal length by truncating data to the length of the shortest time series.

-We demonstrate VISTA's performance on this classification problem using the k-means initialization method.
+We demonstrate VISTA's performance on this clustering problem using the k-means initialization method.
 First, we show ABIC analysis in table \ref{epilepsy:bic}.
 To determine these scores, we run VISTA 10 times for each value of $d$ shown and display the average ABIC.
 In this four-class setting, the lowest ABIC occurs when $d=14$.
-We show the cluster similarity in table \ref{epilepsy:accuracy}.
+We show the cluster similarity and ARI in table \ref{epilepsy:accuracy}.
 In table \ref{epilepsy:cm} we display the confusion matrix of the execution of VISTA that returned the highest cluster similarity for $d=14$; the cluster similarity in this case is 0.953.

-VISTA handles this four-class classification problem remarkably well, averaging 0.85 or better for many of the choices of $d$ shown in table \ref{epilepsy:accuracy}, while other methods for time series clustering shown in table \ref{comparisons} achieve accuracy scores of less than 0.50.
+VISTA handles this four-class classification problem well, averaging 0.85 or better for many of the choices of $d$ shown in table \ref{epilepsy:accuracy}, while other methods for time series clustering shown in table \ref{comparisons} achieve scores of less than 0.50.
+Cochran's Q test \parencite{cochran1950comparison} confirms this performance gap is statistically significant (Q = 46.29, df = 4, p $<$ 0.0001).